• Skip to main content

 Instructions

-• Cover the pot and bring water to a boil.
-Reduce to medium-low heat and let cook, still covered, for 30-40 minutes, or until outer leaves can be easily removed.
+• Boil the artichokes.
+Cover the pot and bring the water to a boil.
+Reduce the heat to medium-low and cook, still covered, for 30 to 40 minutes.

 Eat The Artichokes